Rea second as Bautista wins Phillip Island opener

 Rea, who won sixth successive titles between 2015 and 2020, finished third in the series last year, 99 points adrift of Bautista and 27 behind Razgatlioglu.

-Speaking before Saturday's race, Rea that he expected to again face a straight-line speed disadvantage compared to his main rivals that was an issue for him last season.
+Speaking before Saturday's race, Rea said that he expected to again face a straight-line speed disadvantage compared with his main rivals.

 The iconic Phillip Island circuit hosted the final round of last year's championship but has returned to its traditional place as the opening round on the calendar for the first time since 2020.

-The action will continue on Sunday with the 10-lap Superpole race before Race Two gets under way.
+The action will continue on Sunday with the 10-lap superpole race before race two gets under way.

+- Release or detain?
+A raw documentary goes inside the high-stakes world of parole hearings